La jolie fille de Perth

 La jolie fille de Perth (The Fair Maid of Perth) is an opera in four acts by Georges Bizet (1838–1875), from a libretto by Jules-Henri Vernoy de Saint-Georges and Jules Adenis, after the 1828 novel The Fair Maid of Perth by Sir Walter Scott.
 Many writers have reserved severe criticism for the librettists for their stock devices and improbable events, while praising Bizet's advance on his earlier operas in construction of set pieces and his striking melodic and instrumental ideas.

 It was first performed at the Théâtre Lyrique (Théâtre-Lyrique Impérial du Châtelet), Paris, on 26 December 1867.

 Performance history

 Although commissioned by Léon Carvalho in 1866 and completed by Bizet by the end of that year (with the soprano lead intended for Christine Nilsson), the dress rehearsal took place in September 1867 and the first performance three months later.
-It was next revived in Paris on 3 November 1890 at the Éden-Théâtre for eleven performances.
+It was next revived in Paris on 3 November 1890 at the Éden-Théâtre for eleven performances with Cécile Mézeray as Catherine and Émile Engel as Smith; and the same year was seen in Barcelona.
+During her years singing in Italy in the late 1880s Emma Calvé sang the title role.

 La jolie fille de Perth was performed in Brussels in 1868 and Geneva in 1885; in German it was given in Weimar and Vienna in 1883, and in English in Manchester and London in 1917.
+A production for the Oxford University Opera Club in November 1955 conducted by Jack Westrup, the Opera critic noting "On the implest level, Bizet beats Sandy Wilson at his own game; given a bit of luck, The Fair Maid ought to be a West End success.
+Hit-number follows hit number.
+Not that it is all operetta, or the least bit vulgar", adding that "the libretto is one of the silliest that can ever have been devised.

-It was staged at the Wexford Festival in 1968, the Théâtre Impérial de Compiègne in 1998 and the Buxton Festival in 2006, and recorded by the BBC in Manchester for the Bizet centenary in 1975.
+It was staged at the Wexford Festival in 1968, the Théâtre Impérial de Compiègne in 1998, and the Buxton Festival in 2006, and recorded by the BBC in Manchester for the Bizet centenary in 1975.